|

 SWCPC 159 E2

-Center, Hospital and sink ruins, Officers Headquarters, Commanding Officers Headquarters,
+sink ruins, Officers Headquarters, Commanding Officers Headquarters, and the

-June 1891 Fort Davis was abandoned after the Indian menace to West Texas had ended.
-Fort
+Davis was abandoned after the Indian menace to West Texas had ended.
+Fort Davis

-Davis National Historic Site was established as a unit of the National Park System in 1963
+National Historic Site was established as a unit of the National Park System in

-and a comprehensive program was immediately launched to save the remaining buildings and
+1963, and a comprehensive program was immediately launched to save the remaining

 Fort Griffin, Texas